C2SM/git-course/advanced/slides/slides.md

 # Your Git Toolbox

 <!--
-Framing for this half: everything here is a tool you reach for occasionally, not something you use every day.
-The goal is not to memorise the flags.
-The goal is to know that the tool exists and what problem it solves, so that months from now you remember "there was something for this" and can look it up.
+- Framing for this half: everything here is a tool you reach for occasionally, not daily
--->
+- Goal is not to memorise the flags
+  - Goal is to know the tool exists and what problem it solves
+  - So months from now: "there was something for this" and look it up -->

 ---